1dv032/syllabus/lectures/04_docker_I/slides.md

 ![containers](./images/containers-and-vm-together.png)

 <!-- {_class="center"} -->
-> "Containers are an important technology that is not going away for a while"
+> Containers are an important technology that is not going away for a while

 Note:
 separated process<br>